-Although the SpouseBuzz photo contest ended months before, I couldn’t just file the picture.
+Although a SpouseBuzz photo contest we ran had ended months before, I couldn’t just file the picture.
 Maybe because little girls shouldn’t look so sad.
 Maybe because mothers shouldn’t have to bury their sons or daughters.

 When I heard the last Sunday of September is Gold Star Mothers Day, I found myself thinking of this picture again and reached out to Mrs. Willis who is also a military spouse.
 She reached back immediately: